-Upon completion of a major in music business/management, students will:
+Upon completion of a major in music business/management, you will:

-- Develop effective promotion and marketing mechanisms for the exploitation of music
+- develop effective promotion and marketing mechanisms for monetizing music;

-- Integrate, employ, and forecast technological applications as they appear in business environments
+- integrate, employ, and forecast technological applications as they appear in business environments; and